AionNext/BizCod/Programming Guide/Method.md

             return i
 ```

-This trivial class method defined on the model `Part` simply create an instance of `Part` data model (class).
+This trivial class method defined on the model `Part` simply creates an instance of `Part` data model (class).
 ____________________
 2022 AionNEXT Corporation<br>
 we build soft and you build app | <b>soft4app</b>